In February 2021, Royal Brompton and Harefield hospitals became part of Guy’s and St Thomas’ NHS Foundation Trust.

 The opportunity to influence the course of modern medicine by developing new treatments is a prospect that attracts them to specialist centres, where research opportunities are a fundamental part of delivering patient care.
-Many medical advances made at the Trust have been taken up across the NHS and beyond.
+Many medical advances made at our hospitals have been taken up across the NHS and beyond.

-Each year, between 500 and 600 papers by researchers associated with the Trust are published in peer-reviewed scientific journals, such as The Lancet and New England Journal of Medicine.
+Each year, between 500 and 600 papers by researchers associated with the hospitals are published in peer-reviewed scientific journals, such as The Lancet and New England Journal of Medicine.

 Our main partner is the National Heart and Lung Institute at Imperial College, London.
 We run additional research projects with other hospitals and universities in the UK and abroad.

 - cared for more than 210,000 patients in our outpatient clinics

 - cared for nearly 40,000 patients on all our wards